About Us

 Rehana (she/her/elle)

-A Postpartum Doula Committed to Inclusive and Compassionate Care
+Committed to Inclusive and Compassionate Care

 Hi, I’m Rehana!

-I bring a unique blend of professional expertise, lived experience, and personal passion to my role as a postpartum doula.
-As a proud member of the Global Majority and a parent raising multiracial children, I am deeply committed to creating inclusive, affirming, and culturally responsive postpartum care that honors the diverse identities of all families.
+I bring a unique blend of professional expertise, lived experience, and passion to my role as a postpartum doula.
+A proud parent and member of the Global Majority, I am deeply committed to creating inclusive, affirming, and culturally responsive care that honors the diversity of all families.
+As a parent, I understand both the joys and challenges of the postpartum journey.
+My doula practice is rooted in social justice, decolonization, and the celebration of diverse family structures and gender identities.

-With an educational and professional background in community and social services, and Policy, Administration, and Law, I place equity, advocacy, and inclusion at the heart of my practice.
-I am currently a student at MotherWit Doula Training, deepening my expertise in holistic and evidence-based postpartum support.
-I am a former La Leche League breast/chest feeding counselor, having supported families in both Canada and France.
-My studies in Community and Social Services, Fine Arts, English, and Public Policy have shaped my worldview in meaningful ways, enriching her approach to postpartum care.
+With an educational and professional background in community and social services, and Policy, Administration, and Law, values such as equity, advocacy, and inclusion are at the heart of my practice.
+Through MotherWit Doula Training, I deepened my education in holistic and evidence-based postpartum support.
+As a former La Leche League counselor in Canada and France, I have supported many families in their diverse infant feeding journeys.

-Professionally, I have worked extensively in employment counseling and social advocacy, supporting street-involved youth, individuals navigating the criminal justice system, people with intellectual disabilities, the elderly, and other marginalized communities.
-This diverse experience informs a compassionate, inclusive, and knowledge-driven approach to family support.
+Professionally, I have worked extensively in social advocacy and community work, supporting street-involved youth, newcomers to Canada, people with disabilities, the elderly, and other marginalized communities.
+This diverse experience informs a compassionate, inclusive, and knowledge-driven approach to family support, shaping my worldview, and enriching my approach to postpartum care.

 Don’t understand what a doula does?
 Have other questions?